dantaeyoung/PaperHopper/README.md

   - The webcam may need some modification to make it into an infrared webcam.
 - Projector.
   - The more lumens, the better.
 Having a throw ratio of around 0.5 - 1.2 is necessary to get a wide image with a short distance.
-- A fast computer with good CPU clock speed.
+- A fast computer with very good CPU clock speed.
-  - Grasshopper works on the CPU, and is mostly single-threaded.
+  - This is important.
+Grasshopper works on the CPU, and is mostly single-threaded.
+Ideally, an i5 or i7 equivalent CPU within the past two years is ideal.
+GPU does not really matter as long as it is a decent one.
 - People